bennettdams/use-mouse-distance/README.md

 <h1 style="text-align: center;">use-mouse-distance 🐭📏</h1>

-A React hook that measures the distance from an element to the user's mouse.
+A React hook that measures the distance from an element's center to the user's mouse.

 ## Installation